-Fish and chicken fry with lots of homemade sides, desserts and drinks is planned for Saturday, Sept.
-6, from 4 to 7 p.m. at the Boozy Creek Community Center, located at 1989 Shellys Road in Bristol.
-Music provided by the Harlan County Grass starts at 5 p.m.
+Fish and chicken fry with lots of homemade sides, desserts and drinks is planned for Saturday, Oct.
+18, from 4 to 7 p.m. at the Boozy Creek Community Center, located at 1989 Shellys Road in Bristol.
+Music provided by Jim Gates and the Key Keepers starts at 5 p.m.
 For more information, call (276) 466-0026.

 American Legion Po-st 265 is offering an incentive to the members who pay their membership dues by Dec.
 15, 2014.
 Five names from those who have paid by the deadline will be drawn for a free membership for the next year.
 For more information, call (423) 963-1550.